 The Red Lionfish (Pterois volitans) is a beautiful but venomous fish from the scorpionfish family and its native habitat is in the Indian and Pacific Oceans.
 It has spread throughout the Caribbean causing the decline of fish populations due to its lack of natural predators in this environment and because of its great adaptability.

 Utila first sighted lionfish in 2009 and since 2011 BICA focuses on working with Utila's private sector, promotes education, monitoring and activities to reduce lionfish population around the island.
-BICA hosts two Lionfish Derbies per year with the help of the community.
+BICA hosts two Lionfish Derbies per year with the help of the community, which gets involved in the cook offs we host after each derby, in which several local restaurants participate by making dishes with all the lionfish caught during the derbies.
 If you would like to sign up for a workshop to apply for the hunting license required in the Bay Islands, please contact us.

-There are three species of marine turtles that roam Utilian waters and only loggerheads and hawksbills are known to nest on our beaches.
+There are three species of sea turtles that roam Utilian waters and only loggerheads and hawksbills are known to nest on our beaches.
 Since 1992, from June to October, BICA has monitored and patrolled nesting sites.
 Loggerheads and Hawksbills’ populations are, respectively, Vulnerable and Critically Endangered according to IUCN Red List of Threatened Species.
 Pollution, poaching, and incidental drownings in fishing gear have contributed to rapid population depletion.
 It was designed to cover data collection, the patrol and protection of nesting sites, and promotion of local environmental awareness through education and workshops.
-Throughout the life of the program, BICA has been able to estimate that 8,000 baby sea turtles have made it to the water last year.
+Throughout the life of the program, BICA has been able to ensure that thousands of baby sea turtles make it to the water every year.

 This program was created to reduce pollution in the island and our reefs.
 Plastic debris in the oceans is an increasing concern because of the effects on wildlife and potential effects on humans.
 As plastic weathers, it breaks into tiny particles that even small marine invertebrates, such as zooplankton/krill which is the base of the marine food chain, ingest and entering the food web and ending on our plates.